RetroHeim-Software/dspatch-gui/README.md

 - The current features of the original's
 - Ability to modify the Name and Description internally for when viewing in DS Download Play.

+Planned Features:
+- The ability to modify the icon of the station on the flashcard menu screen.
+- The ability to modify the icon of the station on the download station menu screen.
+- Potentially, if I can work it out, the ability to change the internal download station icons for legal backups and homebrews that fit the size limit.
+- An internal icon creation window for the internal menus.

+I would recommend suggesting some features.

 All credits for the original code go back to the authors.
 Who's links are in the following piece of writing: